 In this day and age, it may seem surprising the lack of social media integration on my site.
 Originally, I ignored Facebook as a fad.
 I could never fathom why anyone would want to follow my daily observations, and I never had the time to consume anyone else’s.
 Later, I rejected Facebook because it was a single ecosystem, and I hoped a developer would create a meta-social network that would allow interaction with all social networks from a single interface.
 By the time it became clear that no single meta social network interface was going to connect me to the many flavors of social network that existed, Facebook had become so ubiquitous and to be on Facebook so popular that my inner contrarian opposed Facebook as the domain of everyone who follows the crowd.
 Finally, I rationalized that avoiding Facebook allows me to avoid any unintended consequences of being a public person (both a teacher and a public official) as well as save the time that I would otherwise spend in updating and reading Facebook posts.
 I can live vicariously through my wife’s Facebook if I choose, and so dwell at the periphery of awareness of other people’s news, if news is the right word for content shared through social media.
 Most recently, the over-reach of social media companies who have apparently solved the philosophical conundrum of what is “the truth” (the answer, by the way, is whatever the social media company chooses to be “the truth”) helps me feel confident that eschewing social media is the root of all happiness.

-The closest thing I have to social media is a Goodreads account which I stopped updating earlier this year because I just can’t see why anyone really cares.
+The closest thing I have to social media is a Goodreads account which I stopped updating in 2020 because I just can’t see why anyone really cares.
 I keep those lists for myself on notebook paper in my office like I used to thirty years ago.